 Bar, Beer, Wine, Cocktails, Pub Grub, British, $$$

-Brewdog resides in Cowgate amidst rock bars and live music venues, suiting its anti-establishment and ‘Beer for Punks’ manifesto.
+Brewdog resides among the rock bars and live music venues of Cowgate, feeling right at home with its anti-establishment and ‘Beer for Punks’ manifesto.
 No other bar in Edinburgh so passionately and fervently stocks its own home-brewed beer; typically on offer are a handful of IPAs, Dead Pony Club, Five AM Red Ale, a dark porter and the blunt This.
 Is.
 Lager.
 There’s also a regular selection of quality guest draughts such as Mikkeller’s gluten-free ales, Weihenstephan and Brooklyn Lager.
 There’s also a food menu with Pieminister pies and homemade pizzas available.

 The Holyrood 9A serves up excellent burgers and a regular rotation of regional draft beers from Scottish craft brewers and internationally acclaimed exporters.
 The friendly bar staff are at your disposal to guide you from Williams Bros, Harviestoun and Stewart to the rotating guest ales, Thornbridge, The Kernel, Magic Rock, Krombacher and Mikkeller.
 Notable food choices include the venison burger with melted brie, red onions and tangy red berry chutney, and the Holyrood burger with beer mustard, sharp Hereford Hop cheese and sticky caramelised onion.

 Enjoy the authentic atmosphere at The Bow Bar | Courtesy of The Bow Bar